Birkat haMinim: Heresy

-Text
+Historical versions

 Text of Birkat haMinim from the Cairo Geniza.
 Note the non-standard use of the Hebrew והנצרים - lit. 'the Nazarenes', on the second line.

 The text survives in two core versions, one being that of the Babylonian Talmud.
 In 1898 Solomon Schechter, with Israel Abrahams, published a 9-10th century CE version of a Hebrew prayer which had been recovered from the Cairo Geniza, and his subsequent findings would revolutionize the study of Jewish liturgy.
 The peculiarity of this version was that, together with minim, referring to heretics generally, it specifically added a distinct group, Nazarenes.
 The Genizah actually conserved 86 manuscripts containing six versions of the Birkat haMinim.
-The Jerusalem Talmud (Note: "the Genizah version of the Birkat ha-Minim, now commonly referred to as the Palestinian recension" (Wilson 1989).Joel Marcus argues that "Genizah version" and "Palestinian recension" are both misleading since both are probably Palestinian (Cohen 2016).) version reads:
+The Jerusalem Talmud (Note: "the Genizah version of the Birkat ha-Minim, now commonly referred to as the Palestinian recension" (Wilson 1989).
+Joel Marcus argues that "Genizah version" and "Palestinian recension" are both misleading since both are probably Palestinian (Cohen 2016).) version reads: